 What is morbid obesity?

 The body mass index (BMI) calculator is a tool that is used to measure whether your weight is in a healthy range in relation to your height.
 A person who is morbidly obese will have too much body fat for their height.
 The overconsumption of food and lack of moving the body leads to morbid obesity.
-The BMI categories to measure weight in relation to health are as follows:
+The BMI classifications to measure weight in relation to health are as follows: